GAIA-X4PLC-AAD/OpenValidator/README.md

 # Checker Lib
-check validate OpenDRIVE® files (.xodr) for schema, semantic, geometry in the context of GaiaX.
+the Checker Lib checks files/folders for validity.
+The framework has a flexible structure so that further formats, categories, checks and output formats can be added.
+The following are currently checked
+- ASAM OpenDRIVE 1.1 - 1.7
+- ASAM OpenSCENARIO 0.9.1 - 1.1.0

 # Motivation
-We want to achieve a free, comprehensive and uniform validation of ASAM OpenDRIVE data
+We want to achieve a free, comprehensive and uniform validation of ASAM OpenX Standards

 # Installation / How to setup